 The Museum’s Heritage Garden preserves pioneer plants.
 A fragrant & colourful space, this garden features apple trees & flowering shrubs, many of which come from island homesteads.
 Heritage perennials include an increasing collection of peonies, trumpet lilies & dahlias.
 An interpretive panel & plant labelling aid in the enjoyment of a stroll through the garden.Come sail with us on interpreted cruises.

-From May to September the Museum offers exciting cruises to Desolation Sound, Mitlenatch Island, & Toba Inlet aboard the charter vessel MISTY ISLES, owned by Cortes residents Samantha & Mike Moore.
-Their 43-foot gaff-rigged motor schooner sets out on different one or 2-day adventures into the stunningly beautiful waters surrounding Cortes Island.
+From May to September the Museum offers exciting cruises to Desolation Sound, Mitlenatch Island and Toba Inlet aboard the charter vessel MISTY ISLES, owned by Cortes residents Samantha and Mike Moore.
+Their 43-foot gaff-rigged motor schooner sets out on a one or 2-day adventures into the stunningly beautiful waters surrounding Cortes Island.
 For details on these summer trips see the Museum’s webpage, or phone, email or visit the Museum to register.The Museum sponsors periodic walks & talks

 that are advertised in The Cortes Marketer, and on www.cortesmuseum.ca